 Installation Guide

-ZisK can be installed from prebuilt binaries (recommended) or by building ZisK tools, toolchain and setup files from source.
+ZisK can be installed from prebuilt binaries (recommended) or by building the ZisK tools, toolchain and setup files from source.

 System Requirements

-ZisK currently supports Linux x86_64 systems.
+ZisK currently supports Linux x86_64 and macOS platforms (see note below).

 Required Tools